-The Housing Authority shall not deny any family or individual the opportunity to apply for or receive assistance under the program on the basis of race, color, sex, religion, creed, national or ethnic origin, age, familial or marital status, handicap, disability, gender identity or sexual orientation.
+The Housing Authority shall not deny any family or individual the opportunity to apply for or receive assistance under the program on the basis of race, color, religion, creed, sex (including sexual orientation and gender identity), national or ethnic origin, age, familial or marital status, source of income, and disability/ handicap.
+Program eligibility determinations are made without regard to actual or perceived sexual orientation, gender identity or marital status.
 The Housing Authority will not use any of these factors to:

-- Deny to any family the opportunity to apply for housing, nor deny to any qualified applicant the opportunity to participate - Provide housing that is different from that provided to others - Subject anyone to segregation or disparate treatment - Restrict anyone's access to any benefit enjoyed by others in connection with the housing program
+• Deny to any family the opportunity to apply for housing, nor deny to any qualified applicant the opportunity to participate

-- Treat a person differently in determining eligibility or other requirements for admission - Steer an applicant or participant toward or away from a particular area based any of these factors - Deny anyone access to the same level of services - Deny anyone the opportunity to participate in a planning or advisory group that is an integral part of the housing program - Discriminate in the provision of residential real estate transactions - Discriminate against someone because they are related to or associated with a member of a protected class - Publish or cause to be published an advertisement or notice indicating the availability of housing that prefers or excludes persons who are members of a protected class.
+- Provide housing that is different from that provided to others - Subject anyone to segregation or disparate treatment - Restrict anyone's access to any benefit enjoyed by others in connection with the housing program - Treat a person differently in determining eligibility or other requirements for admission - Steer an applicant or participant toward or away from a particular area based any of these factors - Deny anyone access to the same level of services - Deny anyone the opportunity to participate in a planning or advisory group that is an integral part of the housing program - Discriminate in the provision of residential real estate transactions - Discriminate against someone because they are related to or associated with a member of a protected class - Publish or cause to be published an advertisement or notice indicating the availability of housing that prefers or excludes persons who are members of a protected class.